babylonlabs-io/finality-provider/docs/finality-provider-operation.md

 ### 2.2.
 Build and Install Finality Provider Toolset Binaries

-Run to build the binaries and install them to your `$GOPATH/bin` directory:
+Run the following command to build the binaries and install them to your `$GOPATH/bin` directory:

 ```shell
 make install
 ```